What Does the Bible Say About Going to Bed Angry?

 Ephesians 4:26-27 says, “In your anger do not sin: Do not let the sun go down while you are still angry, and do not give the devil a foothold.”
 This verse is at the heart of the biblical perspective on managing anger.
 It acknowledges that while feeling angry is inevitable, lingering in that anger and letting it dictate our actions is not allowed.
 The instruction is clear: resolve disputes and soothe your anger before the day ends to prevent any negative long-term consequences.

-See also What Does the Bible Say About Voting?
+See also What Does the Bible Say About Astral Projection?

 The principle of not going to bed angry extends beyond marital relationships to include all forms of interpersonal relationships.
 It’s about fostering forgiveness, promoting peace, and maintaining unity among believers.
 This teaching reflects a broader biblical theme of reconciliation and living in peace with one another, as much as it depends on us.